tranac/flying_bastion/GameDesignDoc.md

 A user's score is equivalent to the "distance" they've traveled, aka how long they've stayed in the game.
 Gems are worth 20 bonus points.
 The score keeps incrementing as long as the game lasts and cannot be decreased.

 ### Lives
-The user has 3 lives.
-There are no ways to gain additional lives.
+The user has 3 lives. `Shield`s are the only way to gain an extra life.
 The game ends when a player has no more lives.
 As mentioned earlier, each obstacle hit loses a life.
+The dragon will end the game even if the user has remaining lives.
 The avatar will flash to signify this.
 The score will not restart each time a user loses a life. `Player` has an `int lives_` member that will keep track of how many lives a user has.
 When `lives_` == 0, the game ends.

+### User Control
+There will be a toolbar to control the game at the bottom of the screen.
+(See **Layout: Game Screen**.)
+Pressing the `Pause` button will pause the game timer and game.
+A user will be able to enter their name before they begin a new name on the start screen. (see **Layout: Start Screen**).

 ## Layout
 There will be a start screen, a gameplay screen, and a finished screen.